Ishika-Gupta06/README.md/Ishika_Gupta_Resume.md

 (Expected Graduation: 2025)

 ## Experience
-**Internship - Indian Tech Key**
+**Internship - Cognifyz Technologies**
 _oct 2022_

-- Collaborated with a team on the development of Websoites.
+- Collaborated with a team on the development of Websites.
 - Contributed to the creation of Web applications.
 - Gained practical experience in software development and project management.
 - Received a certification for successful completion of the internship.